Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 Update : The latest version of JetBrains IDEs now support running hooks as y'all would expect.

-claw, you might see inconsistencies in the IDE and command line.
+When using the IDE's GUI to commit changes with the precommit claw, you might see inconsistencies in the IDE and command line.
 This is known outcome at JetBrains so if yous want this stock-still, please vote for it on YouTrack.

 Until the issue is resolved in the IDE, you tin employ the following config to work effectually it: